 Jumbo vs. conventional loans

-Conventional mortgages are likely what first come to mind when you think about mortgages.
+Conventional mortgages are likely what first come to mind when you think about types of mortgages.
 A conventional loan is any mortgage loan that is not insured or backed by the government (such as under Federal Housing Administration, Department of Veterans Affairs or Department of Agriculture loan programs).
-Some conventional loans you may have heard of before include fixed-rate mortgages and adjustable-rate mortgages.
+Some conventional loans you may have heard of include fixed-rate mortgages and adjustable-rate mortgages.

 A conventional loan can be a conforming or nonconforming loan.
 Those terms are a way of referring to the loan limits and what you can borrow with a conventional loan.
 This means, technically, a jumbo loan is a conventional, nonconforming loan.